isleeponcouch/toblog/content/articles/2023-10-07-making-the-lune-book-croissants.md

 As of writing I've made 3 batches of the Lune book croissant dough, which translates to roughly 60 or so croissants or other viennoiserie and a bunch of cruffins (each batch of dough results in 4 seperated parcels of laminated pastry which each make 5 croissants and a cruffin).

-I went into this with fairly limited baking knowledge, but definitely not a complete beginner and I'd say I found it challenging but definitely not impossible.
+I went into this with fairly limited baking knowledge but at least not a total beginner and I'd say I found it challenging but definitely achievable.

 The process is at least as much art as it is science and gets easier as you do more batches and get used to the feel of the dough, build the confidence in cutting and shaping and get a feel for the amount of pressure to apply when rolling out.